ScriptCode best practices

 Example using const:

-const array = [1, 2, 3]; array.push(4); // Works fine, we modify the array contents
+const array = [1, 2, 3]; array.push(4); // Works correctly, we are modifying the contents of the array

-const obj = { name: "Alice" }; obj.age = 30; // Works fine, we modify the object's properties
+const obj = { name: "Alice" }; obj.age = 30; // Works correctly, we are modifying the object properties

-Learn more: Data types in Javascript,
+Learn more: Data types in JavaScriptarrow-up-right,

-Reference, mutability, primitive types - Javascript recap!
+Reference, mutability, primitive types - JavaScript recap!arrow-up-right

 Error handling